Friends of Marcellus Free Library

 Book and Media Donation Guidelines

-Donation times: Library circulation desk accepts donations during regular hours.
+Donation times: The Library circulation desk accepts donations during regular hours.
+The library

-The library accepts gently used books (hard cover, paperbacks and audiobooks on CD), media including movies, CDs, DVDs and jigsaw puzzles.
+accepts gently used books (hard cover, paperbacks, movies, DVDs, and jigsaw puzzles.

 Items in demand include: